NoelMcInnes/create-vm/README.md

 </p>
 <br />

 20\.
 BOOM!
 You did it!
 You created a virtual machine, and you dove in head-first into it.
 Feel free to explore and do what you want.
-Just log off and ***REMEMBER TO STOP YOUR VM ON AZURE WHEN FINISHED, OR YOU WILL START TO RACK UP FEES***
+Just log off when you are finished. ***REMEMBER TO STOP YOUR VM ON AZURE WHEN FINISHED, OR YOU WILL START TO RACK UP FEES***
 <p>
 <img src="https://i.imgur.com/vb7nsDH.png" alt="WIN"/>
 </p>